Key points

 Some other uses for easements include:

-allowing service technicians the right to work on your property to maintain or repair services on the easement such as stormwater, gas and power lines.
+• allowing service technicians the right to work on your property to maintain or repair services on the easement, such as stormwater, gas and power lines.

-providing neighbours road access to their property.
+• providing neighbours with road access to their property.

 How do I know where an easement is located?